 - The Push-In: This one is installed in the refrigerator.
-You'll find it in one of three places–a compartment in the front bottom, behind the grille or inside the refrigerator in the upper right corner.
+You'll find it in one of three places–a compartment in the front bottom, behind the grill or inside the refrigerator in the upper right corner.
 It will have a push button.

 - The Twist-In/Quarter-Turn: Some people call this a twist-in filter, while others refer to it as the quarter-turn filter.
 Typically, the manufacturer will have installed this filter inside the refrigerator, also in the upper right corner.
 Look for a twist release.

 - The In-Line: This one is attached to the incoming water line at the back of your refrigerator.
 You will have to pull the refrigerator out and look at the back.

 Look at the old filter for a serial number, this will help you find the correct filter model for your fridge.
 If there is no number or identification on the old one, you can search for the filter you need here.
 Make sure your local home improvement store has the appropriate filter or find and purchase it online.